 Philip Moeller is an award-winning financial journalist, author and entrepreneur.
-He also has written “Get What’s Yours for Medicare: Maximize Your Coverage, Minimize Your Costs,” which will be released in October and is designed as a companion volume to Get What’s Yours for Social Security.
+He also has written “Get What’s Yours for Medicare: Maximize Your Coverage, Minimize Your Costs,” which was released in October 2016, and is designed as a companion volume to Get What’s Yours for Social Security.
 Details about that book may be found elsewhere on this site.

 Phil tackles aging and retirement issues for Money Magazine and PBS in his “Ask Phil” column.
 He is a research fellow at the Center on Aging & Work at Boston College, and also co-author of “How to Live to 100,” a U.S. News & World Report e-book.

 Phil began his career as a newspaper reporter and has been a financial writer and editor at The Baltimore Sun, The Charlotte Observer, Chicago Sun-Times, Hartford Business Journal and The Louisville Courier-Journal.
 His major business journalism awards include the Gerald Loeb Award for Distinguished Business and Financial Journalism.
 He is a former president of the Society of American Business Editors and Writers, and was in the inaugural class of Bagehot Fellows in Business and Economics Journalism at the Columbia Graduate School of Journalism.